AARP Eye Center

 The hurricane season extends from June 1 until Nov.
 30. It's time to think about how to protect yourself and your loved ones properly during the passage of a devastating storm.

-If a hurricane is approaching and you can't relocate, please heed these tips from our AARP Florida and Texas state offices.
+If a hurricane is approaching and you can't move to a safer place, follow these tips from the state offices of AARP Florida and Texas.

 - Make plans to secure your property.
 Cover your windows with permanent storm shutters or with 5/8-inch plywood boards.
 Bring in all outdoor furniture, decorations, garbage cans and anything else that is not tied down.
 You don't want any of that flying around in the wind and hitting your house.
 Be sure trees and shrubs around your home are well trimmed so they are more wind-resistant, and clear any rain gutters or downspouts that may be clogged.

 - Designate a room in your home as a safe zone to wait in while riding out a storm.
 Or consider building a safe room.
 A safe room is a fortified shelter for storms or intrusions.
 Since this can be expensive, the alternative is to simply identify the safest room in your home.
 Ideally, that's a room without windows and not much furniture.

 - Prepare to be self-sufficient for at least three days.
 While government responders will work hard to respond to a major disaster, it will take time to deliver supplies.
 You should be able to cope on your own for at least three days.
 A week would be better.